CarcaraTec/Embraer/README.md

 ## 📔 **FUNCTIONAL REQUIREMENTS**

-* **Functional Requirements:**
+* **Functional Requirements:** <br>

- • Use of APIs for future integration with mobile platform systems
+ • Use of APIs for future integration with mobile platform systems <br>

- • Access to the customer database (user, password and equipment)
+ • Access to the customer database (user, password and equipment) <br>

- •	Users must have different profiles (administrator, editing and query)
+ •	Users must have different profiles (administrator, editing and query) <br>

- •	Possibility of applying selection filters (by item category)
+ •	Possibility of applying selection filters (by item category) <br>

- •	Visualization of PDF files in the App and possibility of export in the same format, with registration of the file generation date and the user.
+ •	Visualization of PDF files in the App and possibility of export in the same format, with registration of the file generation date and the user. <br>

 ## 🎥 **Mockup**